YangLI-aftermath/starter-hugo-academic/content/authors/admin/_index.md

 ---

 He is a M.Phill. candidate in The Hong Kong University of Science and Technology(HKUST).
 His research interests include Machine Learning, Computer Vision, and Robotics.
 .
-He join Deep Vision Lab in HKUST, which develops novel Computer Vision topics.
+He is a member of Deep Vision Lab in HKUST, which develops novel Computer Vision topics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.